 I recently spent some time in Bari, Italy – the lesser-know capital of the Puglia region at the heel of Italy’s boot.
-The port city became my base for several days while I travelled to a few little hidden gems in the Puglia and Basilicata regions.
+The port city became my base for several days while I travelled to a few hidden gems in the Puglia and Basilicata regions.

 Day one: Bari

-I landed in Bari airport with absolutely no idea of what the city would be like, aside from knowing it was located on the coast.
-So for my first day on the ground my plan was to get to know my new base, Bari.
+I landed at Bari airport with absolutely no idea of what the city would be like, aside from knowing it was located on the coast.
+So for my first day on the ground, my plan was to get to know my new base, Bari.
 Knowing it was by the water, the city was certainly different to what I had pictured in my mind; my hostel was located in the midst of the metropolis surrounded by tall, French-inspired architecture, which rose a few stories high along streets resembling the urban planning similar to that of New York City.
 As I headed towards the Old Town, I passed by plenty of familiar stores and stopped into a few cafes to see all the delicious cakes and biscuits they had on display.

 Once I reached the Old Quarter of the city, I felt like I’d literally stepped back in time or into another city completely.
 The wide, well-planned roads quickly turned into narrow, winding paved streets.
 Sometimes, I was walking alone with nothing but peaceful quiet but I could turn a corner and children would appear out of nowhere, zip right by me chasing one another and then disappear back into the maze.
 Other times, people would watch me curiously as I wandered the streets below their balconies.